 In working through Oliver’s seven conflict management steps, they discovered that the wife had no idea he was being serious.
 The husband realized that his wife didn’t intend to make him look bad, but his friends started laughing and he felt naked, exposed and embarrassed in front of them.
 As they talked, the wife truly felt bad and apologized.
 This was a landmark conversation for them because they were actually able to talk through what had taken place and understand each other.
 Then they set a new direction for how to manage their conflict.

 Couples who develop the healthy habit of working through differences often find that listening, asking questions, listening again and asking more questions leads to understanding.
 Additionally, it provides a window into each other’s hearts and a pathway to greater intimacy.

-“When you know someone loves you enough to take the time to understand you rather than take a walk out the door, you know that person’s love is not a shallow, superficial, conditional love,” Oliver said.
+“When you know someone loves you enough to take the time to understand you rather than take a walk out the door, you know that person’s love is not a shallow, superficial, conditional love,” Oliver says.
 “That type of love makes a person feel safe and secure.
 This type of security leads to an increase in trust, which creates the perfect environment for deep levels of intimacy to grow.”

-“Healthy conflict is good,” Oliver said.
+“Healthy conflict is good,” Oliver says.
 “When a couple has a disagreement and one person takes the time to listen even if they think the other person is wrong, that says to their spouse, ‘I value you and you are important to me.’”